 - Put a lid on the pot and bring the liquid to the boil.

 - As soon as it is boiling, remove the lid and reduce the heat to low-medium.
-Cook for three minutes, stirring often to ensure the pasta doesn't stick and the flavours combine, before adding the kale.
+Cook for three minutes, stirring often to ensure the pasta doesn't stick and the flavours combine, before adding the kale or spinach.

-- Cook for another five minutes or until the pasta is al dente.
+- Cook for another five to seven minutes or until the pasta is al dente.
 Taste and season with more salt if needed.

 - Remove from the heat and throw in a handful of chopped basil.

-- Allow to sit for one minute before serving with a cook crack of black pepper.
+- Allow to sit for two minutes before serving with a good crack of black pepper.